Shaders

 - If the

-decoration is used, the interpolation position used for the variable must also fall within the bounds of the primitive being rasterized. - If the
+Centroiddecoration is used, the interpolation position used for the variable must also fall within the bounds of the primitive being rasterized. - If the

-decoration is used, the interpolation position used for the variable must be at the position of the sample being shaded by the current fragment shader invocation. - If a sample count of 1 is used, the interpolation position must be at the center of the fragment area.
+Sampledecoration is used, the interpolation position used for the variable must be at the position of the sample being shaded by the current fragment shader invocation. - If a sample count of 1 is used, the interpolation position must be at the center of the fragment area.

-restricts the possible interpolation position to the
+Centroid constrains the interpolation position to lie within the

-neighboring fragments when it otherwise would not.
+between neighboring fragments when it otherwise would not.

 Derivatives calculated based on these differing locations can produce